Why we built Dokkimi

 What if you could have both?

 That’s the idea behind Dokkimi.
-For each test run, Dokkimi spins up an isolated Kubernetes namespace with your actual services, real databases, and a traffic interceptor that captures every HTTP call between them.
+For each test run, Dokkimi spins up an isolated Kubernetes namespace with your actual services, real databases, a traffic interceptor that captures every HTTP call between them, and optionally a real Chromium browser for E2E UI testing.

-You write assertions against real traffic - “when I POST to the API gateway, verify that the order service called the payment service with the right amount.”
+You write assertions against real traffic — “when I POST to the API gateway, verify that the order service called the payment service with the right amount.”
+You drive a browser through your UI and screenshot it for visual regression.
+You query the database directly to verify writes.
 No mocks of your own code.
 No shared state.
 No drift.

 assertions: